AFRICA

 Acquisition of a minority interest that does not result in anyone gaining control over a business is not subject to merger control.

-However, if acquisition of a minority interest confers someone with de facto control of a business, the transaction will be subject to merger control.
-This is, for instance, the case if the buyer is provided with veto rights regarding decisions that are essential for the strategic behavior of the business or if the remaining shares are spread over a large number of shareholders and the acquired shares de facto confer the buyer with a decisive influence on general meetings.
+However, if acquisition of a minority interest leads to de facto control of a business, the transaction will be subject to merger control.
+This is, for instance, the case when the buyer has veto rights in matters that are essential for the strategic behavior of the business (not limited exclusively to the protection of investors’ interests), or the possibility to render decisions in such matters independently.

 13) Joint ventures/joint control – which transactions constitute mergers?